 How is the Video KYC Verification Process Transforming Customer Onboarding?

 Video KYC is the process of conducting KYC onboarding operations using video conferencing technology i.e over a video call.
 This process can be done from one’s home.
 The only tools needed are a working laptop or mobile with internet connectivity and a video camera.
-Many companies are now offering Digital KYC solutions (Video verification services) to make the identification and KYC verification process easier and much accessible.
+Many companies are now offering Digital KYC solutions (Video verification services).
+This has made the identification and KYC verification process easier and much accessible.
 The process of video KYC for banks have eased the complex operations.

-In the process of Video based Customer Identification Process (VCIP services), the customer is connected to the bank through a video call.
+The process of Video based Customer Identification Process (VCIP solution) connects the customer to the bank via a video call.
 Video KYC verification process could be of two types – Assisted Video KYC and Non-assisted Video KYC.
 In the Assisted KYC process, the bank provides a KYC agent to the customer who guides the person through the steps.
 The Digital KYC onboarding agent performs all the checks and KYC or background verification over the video call.

-In the unassisted video KYC process, the customer himself/herself scans the document and performs the document verification process mainly aadhaar verification, PAN card, driving license verification.
+In the unassisted video KYC process, the customer himself/herself scans the document.
+The person performs the document verification process mainly aadhaar verification, PAN card, driving license verification.
 The process does not use any third-party application.
 It follows the inbuilt video conferencing method of the website or the mobile application of the concerned bank.
-The move to use Video KYC or VCIP services commonly known as video verification services during the digital customer onboarding process came as a legally approved regulation from the RBI earlier in the year 2020 in India.
+The move to use Video KYC or VCIP solution commonly known as video verification services during the digital customer onboarding process came as a legally approved regulation from the RBI earlier in the year 2020 in India.

 Customer onboarding is the process by which a bank or a financial institution onboards a customer.
 The institution takes responsibility for his/her legal and financial track records.
-Verifying the identity of the customer and validating the documents, running background verification forms an important part of the customer onboarding process.
-There is also a thorough background AML check involved to make sure that the person is not involved in any terrorist or money laundering activities.
+Identity verification of the customer and validating the documents, running background verification forms an important part of the customer onboarding process.
+There is a thorough background AML check to make sure that the person is not involved in any terrorist or money laundering activities.
 The Video KYC verification process also uses Artificial Intelligence methods like blink tests to check the liveliness.
 Machine Learning algorithms are also applied to catch cases of identity theft mostly found in aadhaar verification.

-Since digitization is no more of a necessity than a luxury right now, organizations are swiftly adopting ways to make the digital transformation process smoother.
+Digitization is no more of a luxury right now than a necessity.
+Organizations are swiftly adopting ways to make the digital transformation process smoother.
 In all aspects, a digitized system would mean an enhanced and seamless digital customer onboarding process.
-Also, online background verification and VCIP services provided by the institutions adds to a better customer experience.
-Keeping up with the norms of contactless service and social distancing, Video KYC verification process, commonly known as the Digital KYC process, is a technology that is indeed here to stay and grow.
+Also, online background verification and VCIP solution provided by the institutions adds to a better customer experience.
+Keeping up with the norms of contact-less service, Video KYC verification process, commonly known as the Digital KYC process, is a technology that is indeed here to stay and grow.